-Artist In Residence (AIR) has been designed to foster creative and professional growth for young, emerging and established performing artists.
-Residents have access to All Classical Portland’s world-class facilities and studio time, on-air opportunities including appearances on Thursdays @ Three, at station events and concerts, and on special broadcasts.
-Residents are encouraged to pursue artistic research projects and to publish related articles about their work and findings through All Classical Portland’s wide-reaching platforms.
-Residents will receive a scholarship award to assist in their creative projects and performances, and/or continued studies.
-In addition, each resident will be presented by All Classical Portland in recital during their residency.
+Artists In Residence is a program designed to foster creative and professional growth for emerging and established performing artists.
+Launched in 2019, Artists in Residence provides selected young and professional musicians with access to All Classical Portland’s world-class facilities and studio time.
+Artists also enjoy opportunities to expand and deepen engagement with audiences, including on-air performances on Thursdays @ Three, appearances at station events and concerts, and features on special broadcasts.
+Artists are encouraged to pursue creative research projects and to publish related articles about their work and findings through All Classical Portland’s wide-reaching platforms.
+Artists receive a scholarship award to assist in their projects, performances, and continued studies.
+In addition, All Classical Portland will present each artist in recitals during their residency.
 The residency is designed to support artists in pursuit of new projects and ideas and to take creative risks.

 Hunter Noack, Professional Artist in Residence: Internationally acclaimed concert pianist, integrates literature, visual art, dance, theater and design in his presentations of classical music.
 Through the IN A LANDSCAPE: Classical Music in the Wild outdoor concert series he brings a 9-foot concert Steinway into the wild where state and national parks, historic sites, and other spectacular locations replace traditional concert halls.
 Listening to the live music through wireless headphones, the audience is free to wander through the landscape.
 Winner of the Los Angeles International Liszt competition in 2011, Noack holds degrees from Guild Hall (London), University of Southern California, and San Francisco Conservatory.